botpress/botpress/docs/fundamentals/umm.md

 ## The problems with programmatic content creation

 There are many problems with traditional, programmatic definition of messages like you must use on the other frameworks.
 Just to name a few:

  - Content Editors must learn how to code and redeploy the bot
  - The Content ends up being mixed with the Flow
  - No visual feedback on how the message will actually look like
  - Hard or impossible to leverage platform-specific message types
  - Steep learning curve and not straightforward

 ## How it works

 The UMM language is essentially only a combination of two things: YAML + Mustache templates.
 Using YAML, you create blocs that define one or many messages and how they will be sent by the different messaging platforms.
 The messages can contain some templating variables (using Mustache syntax).
 At Send Time, the UMM engine will process the bloc, replacing variables first then hand off the processing of the bloc to the appropriate connector module.
 It’s really that simple.

-## Where can you use UMM?

-UMM is currently in its initial phase and you can use it to reply to any incoming messages.
-If it turns out to be appreciated by the community, we’ll roll out UMM support in all major modules and build additional visual support for it.